samuelsonric/PolynomialOptimization.jl/docs/src/guide.md

   constructed with a `factor_coercive` different from one).
 This is typically a good idea for large systems with not too much monomials.
 However, if you have a very dense system, the sparse solver will take forever; better pass `dense=true` to the optimization routine.
 This will then be much faster (and always much more accurate).
+- `:COPTSOS`: for real-valued problems, requires COPT and uses a SOS approach.
+This is typically a fast and precise method.

 Note that by passing the keyword argument `verbose=true` to the optimization function, we get some more insight into what happens behind the hood.
 Let's redo the last optimization.